Rehabilitation & Aquatics

 Center for Physical Rehabilitation & Aquatics

-- One corner of the pool has an exercise deck equipped with three underwater exercise bikes and two underwater treadmills at different depths to add versatility.
+- Dedicated Exercise Deck.
+This particular section of the pool has three underwater exercise bikes and two underwater treadmills at different depths to add versatility.
 There is also an elliptical (step) machine.
 The deck is surrounded by a hand rail.

-- At the other end of the pool, you'll find jet seats where you can target flowing streams of water to soothe different regions of your body.
-And there's a hand jet that lets you massage virtually any part of your body.
+- Jet Seats.
+At the other end of the pool, you’ll find jet seats where you can target flowing streams of water to soothe different regions of your body.
+There is also a hand jet that lets you massage virtually any part of your body.